willystawn/airdrop-task-tracker/README.md

     *   Specific Hours countdown (e.g., every 3 hours from completion).
     *   Weekly resets (e.g., every Monday at midnight WIB).
     *   Specific day(s) of the week resets.
+    *   **Ended**: Marks a task as permanently completed; it will not reset.
-*   **Sub-tasks**: Break down complex tasks into smaller, manageable steps, each with optional independent reset logic.
+*   **Sub-tasks**: Break down complex tasks into smaller, manageable steps, each with optional independent reset logic (including "Ended").
 *   **Completion Tracking**: Mark tasks and sub-tasks as complete/incomplete.
+"Ended" tasks are always complete.
-*   **Next Reset Timers**: Visual countdowns for when tasks or sub-tasks will become available again.
+*   **Next Reset Timers**: Visual countdowns for when tasks or sub-tasks will become available again (not applicable for "Ended" tasks).
 *   **Customizable Tags**: Organize tasks with global, color-coded tags.
 Users can define their own tags.
 *   **Filtering & Sorting**:
     *   Filter tasks by category, tags, and search text.